 - Offer your children choices whenever possible, just for the sake of a choice.
 At the grocery store, you can offer this choice: “You can choose to buy Vanilla or Chocolate Ice Cream this week.
 Which do you choose?”
 (Make sure the choices you offer are acceptable to YOU as well).
 You can do this daily with seemingly trivial choices in most places and circumstances.
 This gives children the chance to feel in control many times a week, and therefore reduce the likelihood of power struggles in bigger issues.
-You can read more examples and further explanation of Choice Giving from a previous article here.
+You can read more examples and further explanation of Choice Giving from a previous post: Choice Theory.

 - Work to see the situation through your child’s eyes and be understanding.
 Your child may just need a better explanation of the rules, an example of how better to behave or a calm moment after the incident for you to discuss the issue.
 (In the moment is not usually the most helpful time to teach a lesson).